zeplo/nodejs-template/README.md

-# Microservice Template
+# NodeJS Microservice Template

-A template for internal services built on Zeplo.
+A base template we use at Zeplo for internal services.
 Zeplo on Zeplo.